Family Discussion Kit

 - getting a check-up at the GP.

-Once you have had a discussion with your family about each others wishes, these events can provide a good opportunity to repeat your wishes to ensure they are remembered.
+Once you have had a discussion with your family about each other’s donation decisions, these events can provide a good opportunity to repeat your decision to ensure they are remembered.

 Who should discuss?